Skip to content

 Future value of a trust with contributions and growth.

-Project the future value of a trust fund given initial principal, annual contributions, growth rate, and horizon.
-Instant result, no signup.
+Project the future value of a trust fund given initial principal, annual contributions, expected growth rate, and time horizon.

 What this tool does